 In 1936, the Tribe formally reorganized its government and adopted a constitution approved by the Secretary of the Interior under the Indian Reorganization Act.

-In spite of these obstacles and a lack of resources, the Muckleshoot Tribe maintained a cohesive community and government structure; preserved its culture; and built its own Community Hall.
+Despite the hardships they faced over the years, the Muckleshoot Indian Tribe maintained a cohesive community and government structure, preserved its culture, and built its own Community Hall.

 In 1970, these actions led the United States to file a lawsuit against the state of Washington to definitively determine the nature of the fishing rights reserved in the treaties concluded by Territorial Governor Isaac Stevens.

-The Muckleshoot Tribe, along with other Pacific Northwest Tribes, joined in that lawsuit.
+The Muckleshoot Indian Tribe, along with other Pacific Northwest Tribes, joined in that lawsuit.
 The United States v.
-Washington decision was rendered in 1974 and subsequently upheld by the U.S. Supreme Court.
-It held that the Tribes that are party to the Stevens Treaties are entitled to take 50% of the fish available for harvest at traditional Tribal fishing locations free from most state regulations.
+Washington decision (known as “the Boldt Decision” after Judge George Boldt) was rendered in 1974 and subsequently upheld by the U.S. Supreme Court.
+It held that the Tribes that are party to the Stevens Treaties had reserved by treaty the right to take 50% of the fish available for harvest at traditional Tribal fishing locations.

-The Court also affirmed United States’ recognition of the Muckleshoot Tribe as a political successor to Duwamish and Upper Puyallup bands that were party to the Treaties of Point Elliott and Medicine Creek, including the Duwamish band to which Chief Seattle belonged.
+The Court also affirmed the United States’ recognition of the Muckleshoot Indian Tribe as a treaty tribe, as it is a political successor to villages and bands of Natives on the Duwamish River system and Upper Puyallup bands that were party to the Treaties of Point Elliott and Medicine Creek.